There’s nothing more magical than the feeling you have when you wake up on Christmas day.

 During the Nazi era, Hitler tried to turn Christmas into a non-religious holiday celebrating Hitler, and Christmas trees were donned with swastikas.

 Christmas tinsel was initially made of lead until the US government persuaded manufacturers to change it to plastic.

-For an artificial tree to be more environmentally greener than a fresh tree, you would need to use it for 20 years.
+For an artificial Christmas tree to be more environmentally friendly than a real tree, you would need to reuse it for at least 10 years!

 In 1901, President Roosevelt banned Christmas trees in the White House.

-Mistletoe comes from the mistletan which means “little dung twig” as its spread through bird droppings.
+Mistletoe comes from the mistletan, which means “little dung twig,” as its spreads through bird droppings.

-A middle age tradition is to eat a mince pie every day of the twelve days of Christmas as it supposedly gives you 12 months of good luck.
+A middle-aged tradition is to eat a mince pie every day of the twelve days of Christmas as it supposedly gives you 12 months of good luck.

 In America, during 1659-81, Puritans banned Christmas with a fine of 5 shillings for each offense.

 The most expensive Christmas tree was constructed in 2010.
 It was worth £6,975,880($8,660,206) and was on display at the Emirates Palace in Abu Dhabi.
 It had 181 pieces of jewelry adorning it.

 Bicycle, a US Playing card manufacturer, created a card for all US POWs in Germany that, when wet, revealed escape routes.
 The card was given as a Christmas gift.